gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/get-started-gf4k8s-sbgf.md

 ## Before you start!
 This guide assumes that the [VMware GemFire Operator](https://docs.vmware.com/en/VMware-GemFire-for-Kubernetes/2.0/gf-k8s/install.html) and a **cert-manager** have been installed in your Kubernetes cluster.

-In order to create a GemFire cluster, you will need a [Tanzu Net](https://network.tanzu.vmware.com/products/tanzu-gemfire-for-kubernetes/) account, in order to pull the GemFire image from the registry.
+In order to create a GemFire cluster, you will need a [Broadcom Support Portal](https://support.broadcom.com/) account, in order to pull the GemFire image from the registry.

 You will also need permission to use `kubectl`.